alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the Team Lead, Malvika Sharan (email: msharan@turing.ac.uk).
-Malvika will involve the Senior Community Managers, Arron Lacey and Emma Karoune except when any potential conflict of interest with any of them may arise.
+Malvika will involve the Senior Research Community Managers except when any potential conflict of interest with any of them may arise.

-To report an issue involving the team lead, please email directly to Arron Lacey (email: alacey@turing.ac.uk) and/or Emma Karoune (email: ekaroune@turing.ac.uk).
+To report an issue involving the team lead, please email directly to Emma Karoune (email: ekaroune@turing.ac.uk).

-You can directly contact the Tools, Practices and Systems Programme Director, Kirstie Whitaker.
+You can directly contact the Tools, Practices and Systems Programme Director, Kirstie Whitaker (kwhitaker@turing.ac.uk).
-Since she is currently on maternity leave, please contact TPS Programme Manager Arielle Bennett (abennett@turing.ac.uk) - who is also our ombudsperson.
+You can also reach out to our Programme Manager Arielle Bennett (abennett@turing.ac.uk) - who is also our appointed ombudsperson.

 **10.2** In your report please include: